Savannah Law Review: Description

 Cite to Savannah Law Review as Savannah L. Rev.

 History

 The Savannah Law Review began in 2013 and was a student-run law review publication at Savannah Law School.
 2016 marks the law review's third volume.
+It ceased publication in 2021, when the Savannah Law School closed.

 Membership selection

-Using a competitive process that takes into account grades and performance on a writing exercise, the Savannah Law Review offered membership to student legal scholars at Savannah Law School.
+Using a competitive process that took into account grades and performance on a writing exercise, the Savannah Law Review offered membership to student legal scholars at Savannah Law School.

 Colloquia

 Each year, the Savannah Law Review held a colloquium at Savannah Law School which focused on pressing legal issues.
 The colloquium consisted of a keynote address by a leader in the field, and panels discussing new aspects of symposium's topic.
 These included: